 Although the approved grant proposal serves as the blueprint for your project, occasionally project activities may need some adjustment.
 Changing an activity may impact the approved scope of work, requiring prior approval from the funder, so it is important not to make this type of change without consulting with the Grants Department for a thorough assessment and guidance regarding the potential impact of the proposed change.

-If you have any question about whether a purchase is allowable, or if you think you may need a budget transfer or programmatic change, first, call Toni DeMaglio in the Grants Department at ext.
-2499.
-She can help you understand the basis for making such decisions.
+If you have any question about whether a purchase is allowable, or if you think you may need a budget transfer or programmatic change, first, call or email William Osborne in the Grants Department at ext.
+4631.
+He can help you understand the basis for making such decisions.
 In addition to the support provided by the Grants Department, the College provides a variety of internal individual and small group grants management training programs that are available to project managers and staff.

 It is important to remember that in addition to the regulations that govern your grant, grants must follow all College and state policies and procedures, including those established for purchasing goods and services.

-Please visit the Purchasing Department website to find valuable information such as the Agreement for Services and Employee-Independent Contractor Check List.
-If you have questions about whether the use of grant funds to purchase contractual or consultant services is allowable, call Toni DeMaglio at ext.
-2499 (prior to contracting with your consultant or contractor) to discuss your plans and the possible options permitted under your grant award.
+Please visit the Purchasing Department website to find valuable information such as the Employee Resources and the Purchasing Manual.
+If you have questions about whether the use of grant funds to purchase contractual or consultant services is allowable, call or email William Osborne at ext.
+4631 (prior to contracting with your consultant or contractor) to discuss your plans and the possible options permitted under your grant award.